LetteraUnica/AP-Exam/Report.md

 This function is called when the user wants to balance the tree.
 It stores in an orderly fashion all the node pairs contained in the tree in vector,  it deletes the old tree using the function `clear`, and reconstructs it in a balanced way with the helper function `newbalancedtree`.

-Helper function:

-`newbalancedtree`: this function takes as input an ordered vector of pair, and two int represent the index of the first and last element of the vector on which the function works.
+**Helper function `newbalancedtree`**: this function takes as input an ordered vector of pair, and two int represent the index of the first and last element of the vector on which the function works.
 It computes the median value of the vector considered , and it inserts it in the new tree (with the function `insert`), recalling itself recursively on the two remaining halves of the vector.

-#### *Child_side*
+#### child_side

 ```c++
 //public